 "grid network" to provide alternative means of access to residential, commercial and industrial areas north and south of MD 140.
 These proposals could together cost nearly \$300 million and rely on uncertain state funding, development, and environmental assumptions.
+Westminster is by far the largest and busiest locale in Carroll County as the County seat and owing to its location at the intersection of arterial roadways that provide access to all of the region's major job centers, (MD 140 to Baltimore, MD 97 to Howard and Montgomery Counties, and MD 27 and 31 towards Frederick) as well as its nearly 40,000 local jobs.

 The County's current Planned Roads and Improvements map envisions expanding this network by extending Malcolm Drive north of its intersection with Market Street to link to a future extension of Bennett Cerf Drive.
-The north end of this proposed network would intersect MD 97 at Meadow Branch Road, just south of Carroll County Regional Airport to provide a local alternative to Westminster's most congested roadway corridor.
+The north end of this proposed network would intersect MD 97 just south of Carroll County Regional Airport to provide a local alternative to Westminster's most congested roadway corridor.
 The Carroll County Master Plan estimates these new roadways will have a combined cost of \$17 million.